 If you really want to streamline your wardrobe, you might even want to consider a capsule wardrobe.
 So you’ll only keep a few key pieces, but they’ll all work well together.

-A really gorgeous pair of earrings, a necklace, or handbag can make an otherwise bland outfit feel special.
+A really gorgeous pair of earrings, a necklace, or a handbag can make an otherwise bland outfit feel special.
 Many accessories will match anything, too, and they’ll always fit you.
 I personally am a huge fan of statement earrings, but others go crazy for handbags or shoes.
 A stylish rose gold watch from Nordgreen would also be a fun accessory to polish and pull together an outfit!
 It’s all about adding that little extra pop to make you give you an incredible sense of mom style.

 Trends come and go, and you don’t have to try them all for your mom style.
 Denim or even jumpsuits can usually look great on anyone with the right styling, but other trends might not work on everyone.
 Also, I will never understand why the high-waisted, pleated cropped pants have come back in fashion?
 Why?!?!
 Or mom jeans?
 But if they look good on you, go for it!

 While it can be great to follow trends, you’ll always look better in clothes that flatter you.
 That being said, here are a few Fall trends for your mom style to kick off the school year.

 - Wide-leg pants– so say goodbye to skinny jeans

 - Animal print– walk on the wild side!
 They’re the new neutral and aren’t going anywhere.

 - Bold prints and color blocking- so brighten things up